KoenCa/resume/README.md

 gatsby develop
 ```

-It should start a local server on `http://localhost:8000/` which live reload on
+It should start a local server on `http://localhost:8000/` which live reloads on
 every saved change.

 ## Build